jeffrex13/kasa/README.md

 If contributing in the future:

-* Create a feature branch
+- Create a feature branch
-* Submit a merge request
+- Submit a merge request
-* Follow coding standards
+- Follow coding standards

 ---

 ## 👨‍💻 Team

-Project Aether is developed by a team of 4 developers focusing on:
+Kasa is developed focusing on:

-* Backend (Laravel)
+- Backend (Laravel)
-* Frontend (React)
+- Frontend (React)
-* DevOps & Infrastructure
+- DevOps & Infrastructure

 ---